aarcher19/dataforge/README.md

 ## Overview
-DataForge is a lightweight and extensible C library that provides high-level control over common data structures and utilities that are designed for efficiency, modularity and safety.
+Data Forge is a lightweight and extensible C library that provides high-level control over common data structures and utilities that are designed for efficiency, modularity and safety.
 DataForge aims to enhance C programming with modern, high-level abstractions while maintaining performance and flexibility.

 ## Data Structures